Showers & storms, with moderate to heavy rain possible today

 Temperatures heating up this weekend

 TODAY: Mostly cloudy and warm.
 Showers and thunderstorms, with moderate to heavy rain possible.
-High: 82°.
+Some storms could become severe this afternoon.
+High: 80°.
 Wind: S 5-15 mph.

-TONIGHT: Evening showers and storms, followed by mostly cloudy skies overnight.
+TONIGHT: Evening showers and storms, some possibly becoming severe, followed by mostly cloudy skies overnight.
 Low: 64°.
 Wind: SW 5-10 mph.

 THURSDAY: Morning clouds, then mostly sunny and warm.
 High: 86°.